guilhemmarchand/kafka-docker-splunk/README.md

 - Splunk standalone instance pre-configured (login: admin / password: ch@ngeM3) with port redirected to your localhost
 - Kafka LinkedIn monitor container
 - A Telegraf container collecting metrics from Zookeeper and Kafka brokers
+- A Telegraf container collecting metrics from Kafka Connect
 - A Telegraf container collecting metrics from LinkedIn Kafka monitor

 ### template_docker_splunk_localhost